rmuehler/Study-Session-Virtual-Assistant/README.md

-# Virtual Assistant for Finding Studying Sessions
+# Virtual Assistant for Finding Study Sessions

 A chat bot using Microsoft's Bot Services to help students find local study sessions offered by other students.